-- 1.68 The Court also offered greater support to notice and takedown in this case than in Delfi by noting that it could "function in many cases as an appropriate tool for balancing the rights and interests of all those involved" and that it could have been used by the company to protect its interests (the company had not sought removal of the comments from the applicants, instead it went directly to the courts).
-However, the Court did state, as held in Delfi, that where hate speech is involved then liability could be imposed on the intermediary for failure to remove the content without delay even without notice.
-It is also clear, from Judge Kuris' concurring opinion, that the Court recognised that its decision in MTE and Index could be interpreted as a "step back from Delfi", the presence of hate speech and instead states that MTE is "merely further evidence that the balance to be achieved in cases of this type is a very subtle one".
-118 - 1.69 Thus, MTE suggests that rather than signalling a general approach of the ECtHR to the issue of liability for online intermediaries, Delfi may be confined to its particular facts with the decisive feature in the case being the presence of hate speech.
+- 1.68 The Court also offered greater support to notice and takedown in this case than in Delfi by noting that it could "function in many cases as an appropriate tool for balancing the rights and interests of all those involved"115 and that it could have been used by the company to protect its interests (the company had not sought removal of the comments from the applicants, instead it went directly to the courts).
+However, the Court did state, as held in Delfi, that where hate speech is involved then liability could be imposed on the intermediary for failure to remove the content without delay even without notice.116 It is also clear, from Judge Kuris' concurring opinion, that the Court recognised that its decision in MTE and Index could be interpreted as a "step back from Delfi", 117 yet Judge Kuris disputes this noting the different facts in Delfi (the presence of hate speech) and instead states that MTE is "merely further evidence that the balance to be achieved in cases of this type is a very subtle one".118 - 1.69 Thus, MTE suggests that rather than signalling a general approach of the ECtHR to the issue of liability for online intermediaries, Delfi may be confined to its particular facts with the decisive feature in the case being the presence of hate speech.
 However, it is clear that cases involving this issue are fact-dependent and that uncertainty regarding the position of the ECtHR on liability of online intermediaries will continue.
-Nevertheless, commentators have welcomed the decision in MTE viewing it as "a step in the right direction" after Delfi and as a "more nuanced decision that fits better with existing practice and law".
-120
+Nevertheless, commentators have welcomed the decision in MTE viewing it as "a step in the right direction"119 after Delfi and as a "more nuanced decision that fits better with existing practice and law".120